Cloud computing: understanding the advantages and disadvantages

 Cost Reduction

 Investing in physical infrastructure can be costly and requires constant maintenance.
-With the cloud, businesses no longer have to worry about these exorbitant initial expenses.
+With cloud, companies no longer have to worry about these exorbitant initial expenses.
 Instead, they can opt for solutions that offer a low entry cost and pay only for the resources used.
 This leads to significant cost savings over the long term.

 Access to Advanced Technologies